HalkowichJasperSA/labs/mario/less/README.md

 {% spoiler "Hint" %}

 Notice how the number of dots needed on each line is the "opposite" of the number of that line's hashes.
-For a pyramid of height 8, like the above, the first line has but 1 hash and thus 7 dots.
+For a pyramid of height 8, like the above, the first line has just 1 hash and thus 7 dots.
 The bottom line, meanwhile, has 8 hashes and thus 0 dots.
-Via what formula (or arithmetic, really) could you print that many dots?
+Via what formula (or arithmetic, really) could you print the right number of dots and hashes on each line?

 {% endspoiler %}

 ### How to Test Your Code

-Does your code work as prescribed when you input
+Does your code work as prescribed when you input:

 * `-1` (or other negative numbers)?
 * `0`?
 * `1` through `8`?
 * `9` or other positive numbers?
 * letters or words?
-* no input at all, when you only hit Enter?
+* no input at all, when you just hit Enter?

 {% next %}

 ## Removing the Dots

 All that remains now is a finishing flourish!
-Modify `mario.c` in such a way that it prints spaces instead of those dots!
+Modify your program so that it prints spaces instead of those dots!

 ### How to Test Your Code

 Execute the below to evaluate the correctness of your code using `check50`.
 But be sure to compile and test it yourself as well!

 ```
-check50 cs50/problems/2020/x/mario/less
+check50 scienceacademy/problems/2020ap/mario/less
 ```

 Execute the below to evaluate the style of your code using `style50`.